Welcome to today's edition of the Rush 24-7 podcast.

 You know, look, I don't quite get what the allegation is.

-Tony, what do you make of this?
+Joining me again, Stephanie Miller, Tony Blankly, Tony, what do you make of this?

 I mean, is this the right non-attack attack on Hillary?

-Look, it may not be fair, but it's true that in politics in TV broadcasting in any public figure, people pay attention to your appearances.
+Look, it may not be fair, but it's true that in politics, in TV broadcasting, in any public figure, people pay attention to your appearances.

-One of the things we were all talking about was, well, Gore won't be running for president unless he we see that he's losing weight.
+One of the things we were all talking about was, well, Gore won't be running for president unless we see that he's losing weight.

-Americans usually elect a taller man president.
+Americans usually elect the taller man president.

 The hair dye and the facelift are the staples of people who are on television, men and women alike.